NREL/EnergyPlus/design/FY2023/NFP_Chiller Plant Support for Carbon Initiatives-.md

 **Richard Raustad**

-**Florida Solar Energy Center***
+**University of Central Florida, Florida Solar Energy Center**

  - Original Date: Apr 18, 2023
  - Modified Date:

+*Preface:*

+This new feature is a request provided by Trane North America.
+The plant configuration(s) described herein are currently deployed at several locations in the NE US.
+The Trane team has invested several months of development for this new feature and the following discussion is a result of that work.

+*Acknowledgments:*

+ - Nagappan Chidambaram, Trane North America, provided coordination of EnergyPlus engine design with 3rd party expectations<br>
+ - Ronnie Moffitt, Trane North America, provided a detailed description of chiller heater heat pump performance<br>
+- Robert Coleman, Trane North America, provided an overview of advanced plant dispatch and controls<br>
+- Lawrence Scheier, S.E.I Associates, model development coordination with historic methods
+- Brent Griffith, Trane consultant, provided design of plant supervisory controls<br>
+- Richard Raustad, FSEC, provide enhancements to existing HeatPump:PlantLoop:EIR objects<br>

 ## Justification for Feature Update

-The push for higher HVAC system efficiency and decarbonization has lead to HVAC systems with new designs for the hot and cold water plants that use heat pumps to serve both plants.
-Manufacturers, building owners and operators, and design professionals need better tools for modeling these advanced plant configurations for todays HVAC systems.
+The push for higher HVAC system efficiency and decarbonization has led to HVAC systems with new designs for hot and cold water plants that use heat pumps to serve both plants.
+Manufacturers, building owners and operators, and design professionals request improved tools to model these advanced plant configurations for todays HVAC systems.

-Chilled water plants have traditionally used thermal storage to minimize building peak demand to help utility companies delay construction of new power plants.
+From a historical perspective, chilled water plants have traditionally used thermal storage to minimize building peak demand to help utility companies delay construction of new power plants.
 Current trends are now using thermal storage as a pathway for heat recovery and improved HVAC system plant efficiency.
 A water plant utilizing heat pumps could make ice during early morning or late evening hours when heating is required and burn that ice during the day to offset cooling loads.
-These plants would use high efficiency heat pumps and alternate plant configurations that cannot be modeled in current building simulation software tools.
+These plants would use high efficiency heat pumps and optimized plant configurations that cannot be modeled in current building simulation software tools.
 A plant design such as this would also require advanced controls to dispatch heat recovery heat pumps, multiple chiller heaters serving the hot and cold water loops, and determine times for ice thermal storage production.

 This proposal outlines a new feature for a plant supervisory controller and an expansion of the existing HeatPump:PlantLoop:EIR:Cooling and HeatPump:PlantLoop:EIR:Heating objects to include typical equipment operating features and limitations.
 The supervisory controller will build on the existing plant control techniques by adding a new object to manage control of the hot and cold water plants and the equipment serving those plants as *PlantEquipmentOperation:ChillerHeaterChangeover*.
 The existing HeatPump:PlantLoop:EIR objects will be improved to include new features, for example defrost controls, operating temperature limits, and allow controls to meet either a plant load or a chiller heater leaving water set point.